sean21johnson/sean21johnson/README.md

 #### <img src="https://imgur.com/juAMvKz.jpg" alt="Penn Entertainment Logo" width="13" height="13"> Frontend Engineer

 <p>Led the frontend development of a kiosk application for Penn Entertainment casinos nationwide, empowering guests on the game floor to seamlessly redeem rewards, access promotions, and view personalized account details.
-Owned all architectural decisions and implementation, with a focus on delivering a highly performant, intuitive, and engaging user experience.</p>
+Owned all architectural decisions and frontend implementation, delivering a highly performant, intuitive, and engaging user experience using React, TypeScript, Next.js, and NPX.</p>

+<p>Integrated Mock Service Worker to streamline development by mocking API responses, ensuring accurate alignment with actual API behavior.
+Implemented Stale-While-Revalidate for optimized data fetching and caching.
+Focused on building maintainable, scalable frontend solutions while collaborating closely with backend engineers and designers to align the application with business goals and user needs.</p>

 ### <a href="https://www.zenhub.com/" target="_blank">Zenhub</a>